 Two quick follow-ups on Wednesday’s post.
 It focused some on independent women and, yes, a lot of independents are actually just weak partisans but it is how these voters see themselves and they are more politically in play.

-About my general optimism that are culture wars can be transcended, which some feel is misplaced.
+About my general optimism that our culture wars can be transcended, which some feel is misplaced.
 Here’s one reason why.
 In a recent YouGov poll, only 28 percent of respondents said racism is a small problem or not a problem at all.
 71 percent said it’s a big or somewhat big problem (45% said big).
 Meanwhile more than 60 percent said the criminal justice system and police operate in racist ways.
 These days 60%+ on almost anything is a lot.
 For context, about a third of voters still think the election was fraudulent.

 Yes, the “CRT” brand is toxic and confused and people (and not just conservatives and that’s key to understanding what’s happening) don’t like “wokeism,” but it seems there is a way through that addresses the substantive issues without riots at school board meetings becoming a regular thing.
 Like most things the poles are driving the debate, social media is skewing our sense of prevalence, and day-to-day American life is, thankfully, nothing like Twitter.